-While you are abroad, course schedules and your transcript will indicate four sections of CIPA 99XR for a total of 16 hours.
+While you are abroad, course schedules and your transcript will indicate four sections of OISP 99XR for a total of 16 hours.
 These courses are place holders, showing that you are registered at Emory as a full-time student.
-After a transcript of your work abroad has been received by the CIPA office, the placeholders will be replaced by notations of the courses you took, credits you earned, and the grades you received.
+After a transcript of your work abroad has been received by Emory College Study Abroad, the placeholders will be replaced by notations of the courses you took, credits you earned, and the grades you received.